August 29, 2018

 Responsive design has changed the rules of the game.
 Websites can now seamlessly scale to fit any device (from desktop to tablets, and mobile phones).
 However, creating multi-device web experiences can sometimes be challenging.
 Web designer, speaker, writer, and consultant Brad Frost reveals his approach to embracing more sustainable design systems that promote consistency while also improving your team’s productivity.

 Too often in our haste to deliver awesome results and meet deadlines, we forget that the one-size-fits-all solution doesn’t really make sense for design aspects.
 You don’t want to end up having unnecessary code that can slow down your site and frustrate your users.

 Brad Frost thinks organizations should create modularized content to better reach their audience.
 To make a point, he mentions Stephen Hay’s approach to UI design: “We’re not designing pages, we’re designing systems of components.”
-Brad suggests there’s a better way to design and develop projects: using pattern libraries or web style guides (check out MailChimp, Code of America, Yelp, Starbucks’ Pattern Library, Style Guides, and Pattern Lab
+Brad suggests there’s a better way to design and develop projects: using pattern libraries or web style guides (check out MailChimp, Yelp, Starbucks’ Pattern Library, Style Guides, and Pattern Lab

 The benefits of using pattern libraries: